Brikas/AE/RM.md

 			- *Is a step to the correlation*
 		- Correlation Coeficcient
 			- What does a correlation of `-0.86` mean?
-				- Negative, if one increases, the other increases
+				- Negative, if one increases, the other decreases
 			- p-value tells whether it is significant.
 	- Partial Data
 		- Single partial data